SMAS Facelift London

 To find out if you are suitable book a consultation in our Harley street, London or Wimbledon clinic.
 Deciding to talk to an experienced plastic surgeon is the exciting first step to feeling and looking your best.

-Medically reviewed by Mr David Gateley MA, FRCS, FRCS (Plast), GMC number 2939470 on 17 December, 2025.
+This page was medically reviewed by Mr David Gateley MA, FRCS, FRCS (Plast), GMC number 2939470 on 05 May 2026.

 Research